 The bridge today consists of eleven original open-spandrel steel arch spans plus two steel girder approach spans at the Cambridge end.
 The bridge has an overall length of 2,135 feet, and a deck width of 105 feet, which includes a 27-foot fenced median reservation occupied by the Red Line.
 The existing cross-section provides an upstream 6-foot sidewalk and a 33-foot wide roadway while the downstream side consists of a 10-foot sidewalk and 29-foot wide roadway.
 The bridge's substructure is built of granite block masonry and consists of ten hollow piers and two hollow abutments.
 The two central piers carry the signature pairs of neoclassically inspired dressed granite towers that have given the bridge its popular nickname - the Salt and Pepper Bridge.
 Visit the Longfellow Bridge project site.

 Boston University Bridge

-The goals of the Boston University Bridge Rehabilitation Project are to restore the bridge’s structural integrity and enhance accessibility.
-This project includes a full deck replacement and the rehabilitation of the downstream sidewalk.
-Additional superstructure repair work and a new environmentally friendly drainage system will also be installed.
+The goals of the Boston University Bridge Rehabilitation Project were to restore the bridge’s structural integrity and enhance accessibility.
+This project included a full deck replacement and the rehabilitation of the downstream sidewalk.
+Additional superstructure repair work and a new environmentally friendly drainage system were also installed.
 The bridge rehabilitation will preserve as many of the original historic elements as possible.
 Visit the BU Bridge project site.